 Erected 2018 by Wildlife Waystation.

 Location.
 34° 19.894′ N, 118° 20.684′ W. Marker is near Lake View Terrace, California, in Los Angeles County.
 Marker can be reached from Little Tujunga Canyon Road 5 miles north of U.S. 210.
-Located inside Wildlife Waystation, which is only open to the public during pre-arranged tours.
+Located inside Wildlife Waystation, which was only open to the public during pre-arranged tours.
+In 2019 the process of permanently closing the facility began.
 Touch for map.
 Marker is at or near this postal address: 14831 Little Tujunga Cyn Rd, Sylmar CA 91342, United States of America.
 Touch for directions.

 The Creek Fire began December 5, 2017, and by December 9 it had burned over 15,000 acres, destroyed 60 homes, 115,000 residents evacuated, three firefighters injured.

 Update: On August 11, 2019, the Wildlife Waystation Board of Directors voted to close the facility due to financial trouble after damage from the Creek Fire and floods.
 Also, the founder / manager had recently retired, and a suitable replacement could not be found.

 1. Wildlife Waystation.
 (Submitted on February 22, 2018.)

 2. Creek Fire(Submitted on February 22, 2018.)

 Credits.
 This page was last revised on July 9, 2021.
 It was originally submitted on February 22, 2018.
 This page has been viewed 156 times since then and 14 times this year.
 Last updated on August 20, 2019.
 Photos: 1, 2, 3. submitted on February 22, 2018, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.